 - Demonstrate proof of insurance.
 Students who do not show proof of insurance will not be allowed to attend clinicals.

 Essential Functions are the fundamental job duties and skills associated with a particular position.
-Essential Functions for Radiologic Technology cover mobility, flexibility, strength, fine motor skills, hand/eye coordination, auditory ability, visual ability, visual acuity, communication and interpersonal skills.
-All students are required to read the Essential Functions identified for Radiologic Technology and determine if they are capable of performing these functions with or without reasonable accommodation.
+Essential Functions for Radiography cover mobility, flexibility, strength, fine motor skills, hand/eye coordination, auditory ability, visual ability, visual acuity, communication and interpersonal skills.
+All students are required to read the Essential Functions identified for Radiography and determine if they are capable of performing these functions with or without reasonable accommodation.
 Students must be able to: *